leaNick/fingo-android/README.md

   * **Income/Expense Account Types (Categories)**: These serve not only to categorize your cash flow, but when used properly with the double-entry feature, these can provide an accurate Profit&Loss statement.

-  * **Scheduled Transactions**: GnuCash has the ability to automatically create and enter transactions.
+  * **Scheduled Transactions**: FinGo has the ability to automatically create and enter transactions.

-  * **Export to GnuCash XML**, QIF or OFX.
+  * **Export to FinGo XML**, QIF or OFX.
 Also, scheduled exports to 3rd-party sync services like DropBox and Google Drive

   * **Reports**: View summary of transactions (income and expenses) as pie/bar/line charts

 # Installation

-There are different ways to get the GnuCash app for Android; through the app store, from github or building it yourself.
+There are different ways to get the FinGo app for Android; through the app store, from github or building it yourself.